 An Informal Review is not an appeal.
 It is an opportunity for property owners to share information with the Assessor's Office in order for their property values to reflect market value.
 While the Informal Review is not a required step in the appeals process, it does resolve most disputes without the need of filing an appeal.

 Helpful Documentation for the 2013 Appeals Process

 To assist in the appeals process, property owners should submit documentation that supports their opinion of value of the property in question.
 Examples of such documentation include:

 - Sales prices of similar properties in the immediate area dated in the year(s) prior to the tax year being appealed.
-For example, if a property is being appealed for the 2013 tax year, sales dates of comparable properties should be in 2011 and 2012.
+For example, if a property is being appealed for the 2014 tax year, sales dates of comparable properties should be in 2013 or 2012.

 - A recent private appraisal.